mikenakis/Bathyscaphe/README.md

 ## Copyright, License, and legal stuff

 All modules that comprise Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
-MikeNakis.
+MikeNakis, michael.gr

 This is only a summary of the options available for licensing Bathyscaphe.
-As a summary, it may be so incomplete and inaccurate as to be false, so for the real thing, please see the LICENSE.md file which is included with Bathyscaphe, and can also be found here: https://github.com/mikenakis/Bathyscaphe/blob/master/LICENSE.md
+As a summary, it may be so incomplete and inaccurate as to be false; so, for the real thing, please see the LICENSE.md file.

 Bathyscaphe involves three licenses:

 - The bathyscaphe-claims module is available under the Apache License, so that Bathyscaphe annotations can be freely used on any code with minimal licensing concerns.
-- The rest of the modules that comprise Bathyscaphe are available by default under the GNU Affero General Public License (GNUAGPL), which basically means that any software making use of Bathyscaphe must in turn be open-sourced under the same license, even if the software would not normally be distributed, as the case is, for example, with server-side software.
+- The rest of the modules that comprise Bathyscaphe are available by default under the GNU Affero General Public License (GNUAGPL), which in a nutshell means that any software making use of Bathyscaphe must in turn be open-sourced under the same license, even if the software would not normally be distributed, as the case is, for example, with server-side software.
 - Developers who do not wish to be bound by the limitations of GNUAGPL can purchase from the author a Bathyscaphe Alternative Terms Commercial License (BATCL) for a small fee.
-Payment is very simple and quick, via paypal.
+Payment is done simply and quickly, via paypal.
 Please look at the end of LICENSE.md for instructions.

 ## Appendix: Glossary